 The fungus can be treated with a spray of baking soda, liquid soap, and water, and if the disease has progressed to threatening levels, you can also use horticultural oil.

 If you think your dieffenbachia leaves are turning white due to nutrient deficiencies, you can run a soil test to detect the real problem with your plant.

 An acidic pH of the dieffenbachia soil or poor fertilizers applications can lead to the unavailability of nutrients for the plants.
 Nitrogen is one of the critical nutrients required for the proper color development of dieffenbachia leaves.

 The yellowing or whitening of dieffenbachia leaves can be due to nitrogen deficiency.
 Plants with nitrogen deficiency can face conditions like chlorosis and bear poor fruits and pale leaves.
-By detecting such a deficiency at an early stage, plant owners can save their dieffenbachia through organic and chemical solutions.
+Plant owners can save their dieffenbachia through organic and chemical solutions by detecting such a deficiency at an early stage.

 Using appropriate compost and an N-containing fertilizer can reverse the effects of nitrogen deficiency and bring the plant to its former glory.